ceth-x86/simple-s3-adventure/docs/architecture.md

 When downloading a file:

 - We receive a file download request on the API server.
-- We have a sync.Map that stores an ordered list of chunk servers where the file is stored.
+- Use `PipeReader` and `PipeWriter` to transfer data from the Chunk servers to the client.
-- We make up to 6 requests to download the chunks.
+- We make up to 6 requests to download the chunks concurrently.
 - We sequentially read the data from the chunk servers’ responses into the API server’s response.

 ## How will we select Chunk servers to store chunks?